 You may consult one of many weather apps on your phone and see a grim-looking forecast of rain each day of your Caribbean vacation, but that usually just means a quick 5-minute cool-off shower in the late afternoon, or even overnight.

 If you do find yourself with a rainy day in Cozumel, check this post here for some of our favorite rain-day activities to do when the weather isn’t cooperating.

-Again, though, our rain showers are brief, and besides, you’re never far away from shelter from the rain, nor from a cool beach breeze, an icy-cold drink, or a nice air-conditioned break from the heat.
+Besides, you’re never far away from shelter from the rain, nor from a cool beach breeze, a delicious ice cream cone or homemade gelato, or an icy-cold drink at one of Cozumel’s best bars around the island.

 Cozumel’s Summer = Social Distancing (In a Good Way)

-Another great thing about coming to Cozumel during June and July is a built-in break from any crowds.
+Another great thing about coming to Cozumel during June and July is a built-in break from the crowds.